National Library Week! April 7-13, 2019!!

 Do you know how much your Engineering Library has to offer?

-On or off-campus, you have access to multiple databases, including Web of Science, Compendex and PubMed.
+On or off-campus, you have access to multiple databases, including Web of Science and Compendex.
 Compendex is the most comprehensive bibliographic database of scientific and technical engineering research available, covering all engineering disciplines.
 It includes millions of bibliographic citations and abstracts from thousands of engineering journals and conference proceedings.
 When combined with the Engineering Index Backfile (1884-1969), Compendex covers well over 120 years of core engineering literature.
 And that is just one of the available databases!

 What is a research project or paper without Standards or Patents?
 We have electronic access to standards from various agencies, including International Standard Organization (ISO), American National Standards Institute (ANSI), ASTM International and many others.
 You also have access to the patents from many different countries – all available electronically!

 Sometimes you need more than books and articles for an assignment or project.
-Do you need a light meter, sound meter, eyeball webcam or wrenches, pliers and screwdrivers for that project?
-We have them, and more!
+Do you need a light meter, sound meter, or wrenches, pliers and screwdrivers for that project?
+We have them!
+We also have laptops, iPads, computer cables and chargers, Oculus Rift, calculators, and more!
 Check out all the tools are available in our Tool Library!

 Need a place for group study?
 Quiet study?
 We’ve got you covered there, too!
 The lower level is a dedicated quiet space, with study carrels, comfy chairs, beanbag chairs and gamer chairs!
 We have two group study pods which you can reserve for working on those group projects!
 And, we’ve got the Creative Space!
 The Creative Space has 3D scanning, a virtual reality station, computer stations with collaboration tables, prototyping, large white boards – the perfect place to work on a group project!